 Something needed to change, so I signed up to receive Precision Nutrition Coaching.
 I’d gotten Level 1 certified in their program and knew what to do, I just was not doing it on my own.
 Having a coach made all of the difference.
 I have finally built the exercise and nutrition habits that make staying fit sustainable and fun.

-Now I’m working my Precision Nutrition Level 2 certification to learn how to better support others on their personal fitness and nutrition journeys.
+I recently completed my Precision Nutrition Level 2 certification to better support others on their personal fitness and nutrition journeys.

 Professionally, I am a scientist by training and ran a research laboratory focused on amyotrophic lateral sclerosis (ALS; Lou Gehrig’s disease) for more than a decade.
 I have been fortunate to have had diverse professional experiences including: director of a basic biomedical research institute; executive director of an academic entrepreneurship center; and, executive director of a research and development authority overseeing a research park.
 Currently, I serve as the COO for the Colorado Statewide Internet Portal Authority (SIPA).